-Rich Uncles lowers the barrier to entry for ordinary investors to gain exposure to real estate, a sector that has generated market-beating returns during the first couple of decades of this century.
+Rich Uncles returns are intrinsically linked to real estate returns, and the property sector has generated market-beating returns during the first couple of decades of this century.

 The attraction to the real estate sector is obvious.
 Rich Uncles cites this chart from NCREIF.org which demonstrates that between 2000-2016, real estate growth of 144% outshone the returns of the S&P 500 which were 55%.

-Stock market investors may dispute the claim that real estate beats the stock market when it comes to performance.
-If you were to compare the two over a longer time period, stock market returns are hard to beat.
+Stock market investors may dispute the claim that real estate returns beat stock market returns.
+If you were to compare the asset classes over a longer time period, stock market total returns are higher.

-But that doesn’t take away from the major aim of Rich Uncles and other crowdfunding private real estate platforms, which is to open up a new category of investing hitherto inaccessible to most everyone except the very rich.
+But the claim doesn’t take away from the major aim of Rich Uncles and the best real estate crowdfunding sites, which is to make real estate accessible to almost anyone.

-Over a 5 year period, Rich Uncles projects that your money will grow by about 50% based on a 7% annual dividend reinvested and 2% appreciation in property values.
+The flipside of lower leverage is lower returns but that don’t equate safety with mediocre returns.
+In fact, over a 5 year period, Rich Uncles estimates that your money will grow by about 50% based on a 7% annual dividend reinvested and 2% appreciation in property values.

 With an average investor committing approximately $30,000, the projected payoff is $46,955 over a 5 year period.

 - Minimum Net Worth: $250,000 (or $75,000 salary)